 basic functions of citation management software are:

 EndNote is bibliographic management software that you install on your computer.
 If you want to use EndNote, you or your department must purchase a license.
 Note: Some departments may already have licenses.
-The library does license Endnote Web which is available to UA affiliates through Web of Science.
+The library does not license Endnote.
+Licenses may be purchased for individual use through the UA Bookstore.